Ishmael in Islam: Ishmael and Hagar taken to Mecca by Abraham

+Binding of Ishmael

-Construction of the Kaaba
+Construction of the Kaaba in Mecca

 At some point, often believed to be after Hagar's death, Ishmael married a woman from the Jurhum, the tribe who settled in the area around Zamzam.
 Abraham visited Ishmael in Mecca and when he arrived at his home, Ishmael was not there.
 Instead Ishmael's wife greets Abraham, but she was not welcoming or generous to him.
 Abraham instructed her to tell Ishmael some version of the statement that he was not pleased with or to change "the threshold of his door."
 When Ishmael returns home and his wife told him that, he knows it is from his father and taking the advice, divorced the woman.
 He then married another woman from Jurhum.
 Abraham once again visited and was met by Ishmael's second wife, as Ishmael was out.
 This wife was very kind and provided food for him.
 Abraham instructed her to tell Ishmael some version of the statement that he was pleased with "the threshold of his door."
 When Ishmael arrived and his wife repeated Abraham's statement, Ishmael knew it was from his father and kept his wife.

 There are many versions of the construction of the Kaaba that differ in fairly significant ways, although all have Abraham build or cleanse the Kaaba and then immediately after, or at an unknown time, God called Abraham to establish the Hajj, or pilgrimage.
 These narratives differ in when these events occurred, if and how there was supernatural involvement, the inclusion or omission of the Black Stone, and whether Ishmael assisted his father.
 Of those that say Ishmael took part in the construction, most describe Abraham visited Ishmael a third time in Mecca, during which they raised the Kaaba.
 Some say Ishmael looked for a final stone, but Abraham did not accept the one he brought back.
 Instead an angel had brought the Black Stone, which Abraham put into place.
 Ishmael was left at the Kaaba, in charge of its care and to teach others about the Hajj.
 The starting of the Hajj has many versions, and some scholars believe this reflects the late association of Abraham with the Hajj after Islam had developed to help remove its connection to early pagan rituals.

 In Islamic thought

 Prophetic career

 Ishmael is considered a prophet in Islam and is listed in the Quran with other prophets in many instances.
 In other verses, such as 21:85 and 38:48, Ishmael is praised for being patient, good, and righteous.
 A particular example which describes Ishmael individually is 19:54-55 – "And call to mind, through this divine writ, Ishmael.
 Behold, he was always true to his promise, and was an apostle [of God], a prophet, who used to enjoin upon his people prayer and charity, and found favour in his Sustainer's sight."
-As an alleged descendant of Ishmael, Muhammad is considered justified as the Prophet and continues the line of prophets from pre-Islamic times.
+As a descendant of Ishmael, Muhammad is the Prophet and continues the line of prophets from ancient times.